ganmacs/fluent-plugin-flowcounter-simple2/README.md

 [Fluentd](https://fluentd.org/) out plugin to do something.

-TODO: write description for you plugin.
+Similar to https://github.com/sonots/fluent-plugin-flowcounter-simple but this gem is for fluentd v1 or later.

 ## Installation

 ### RubyGems

 ```
-$ gem install fluent-plugin-flowcounter
+$ gem install fluent-plugin-flowcounter-simple2
 ```

 ### Bundler